-One of San Diego Magazine's Five San Diego Authors to Read in 2019, Robin "R.D."
-Kardon is a former corporate and airline pilot with an Airline Transport Pilot certificate and three captain qualifications.
-She had a 12-year flying career that took her all over the world in every type of airplane from small single-engine Cessnas to the Boeing 737.
-A native New Yorker, she also holds a B.A. in journalism and sociology from New York University and a law degree from American University.
-Her first novel, "Flygirl," was released earlier this month.
+One of San Diego Magazine's Five San Diego Authors to Read, Robin "R.D."
+Kardon is a former corporate and airline pilot who had a 12-year flying career that took her all over the world.
+A native New Yorker, Robin now lives in San Diego with her beloved rescue pets.
+Her first novel, "Flygirl," was released in 2019.

-Pat Spencer began her career in the California community college system as a cosmetology instructor and retired as a college president.
-During this time, her primary goal was to develop programs, services and facilities to improve student opportunities and achievements.
-In that spirit, she wanted to write a novel that could improve the lives of human beings who are in desperate need.
-Every year, 800,000 children, women and men are trafficked, including 50,000 slaves in the U.S. If "Story of a Stolen Girl" stimulates conversation that makes a difference for even one victim, Spencer will be satisfied.
+A retired community college president, Pat Spencer wrote "Story of a Stolen Girl" to raise awareness of human trafficking.
+Every year, 800,000 children, women and men are trafficked, including 50,000 slaves in the United States.
+If "Story of a Stolen Girl" stimulates conversation that makes a difference for even one victim, Spencer will be satisfied.

 S.L.
 Vaden started writing stories at a young age and kept her dream of being an author a secret until her first book was self-published.
 The author of The Legend of Zelkova fantasy series, Vaden also writes sci-fi and romance.
 She is a fan of anime and lives with her husband and cats.